-For some artists in Spain, pintura rápida is a way of life, an essential part of an artistic practice.
+For some Spanish artists, pintura rápida is a way of life, an essential part of their artistic practice.

-The contests are held outdoors and they're rapid because you have a day and sometimes just half a day to finish a work from start to finish.
-And not a small canvas; 100cm x 81cm is seen as the standard minimum.
+The competitions are held outdoors and rapid, because you have a day and sometimes just half a day to finish a work from start to finish.
+And not a small canvas either: 100cm x 81cm is the standard minimum.

-At the end of the day—exhausted from the heat and anxiety of finishing, but often surprised by a discovery that wouldn't have happened any other way—artists display their finished pieces, hundreds of residents come out, and a jury of professionals awards juicy cash prizes, or at least they did, before the economic meltdown in 2008.
+At the end of the day—fried by the heat and anxiety of finishing, but often surprised by a discovery that wouldn't have happened any other way—artists display their finished pieces and a jury of professionals awards cash prizes.
 The public, too, sometimes votes on a favourite and the jury makes a selection for a longer exhibition.
-Then, wheeling and dealing ensues, including for amateurs without the proper credentials.
+Wheeling and dealing of all kinds then ensues, including for amateurs without the proper academic pedigrees.

-Now when I look back I realize how unique the experience was, for it weren't for the comradery, the informal but serious crits, and the pressures to work to deadline, I don't think I'd be where I am today, if an artist at all.
+When I look back I realize how unique the experience was.
+Without the comradery, the informal but serious critiques, and the pressures to work to deadline, I don't think I'd be where I am today, if an artist at all.
 I owe it and similar open, blind-judged events a huge debt of gratitude.

 For some of the prizes I managed to win, check out my CV.